Office of the Chief Information Officer

 |Canvas replaces Blackboard as LMS|

-Further information about Canvas including training opportunities, faculty guides, student guides, and support information may be found at www.bgsu.edu/canvas.
+Further information about Canvas including training opportunities, faculty guides, student guides, support information and communities transition strategy may be found at www.bgsu.edu/canvas.

 |Remote Print Service Available|